xorinzor/BlockShufflePlugin/README.md

 # BlockShufflePlugin
-An implementation of the Block Shuffle Minigame
+Modified version of the BlockShufflePlugin by SulphurousCerebrum.

 Inspired by [Dream's](https://www.youtube.com/user/DreamTraps) YouTube [video](https://www.youtube.com/watch?v=p34C7fNFgTA).
 When the game starts, the inventory of each player is cleared, and they are given a fixed amount of food to start off (Can be set to 0 in the config file).
-A random block is assigned to each player and they score a point if they find the block and stand on it before their time runs out.
-After a fixed number of rounds, whoever has the highest score, wins.
+A random block is assigned to each player, if they dont find the block before the round ends, they lose.
+This continues until only 1 player is left.

 ## Available Commands
 Every command starts with `/blockshuffle` with different parameters.